US GAAP: The Official Rulebook for Accounting

 Think of GAAP not as a single, rigid rulebook, but as a set of foundational principles that work together.
 These concepts are the logic behind the numbers, ensuring that financial statements across different companies tell a consistent and reliable story.
 Understanding these core ideas will help you see why certain accounting practices are in place and how they contribute to a trustworthy financial system.

-Going Concern and Consistency
+The Going Concern and Consistency Principles

 The going concern principle is built on the assumption that your business will continue to operate for the foreseeable future.
 This isn't just wishful thinking; it's a core concept that justifies how you value assets and liabilities on your books.
 Paired with this is the consistency principle, which requires you to use the same accounting methods from one period to the next.
 This ensures your financial statements are comparable over time, allowing you and your investors to spot trends and accurately measure performance without the data being skewed by constantly changing calculation methods.
 These two principles provide the stability needed for meaningful financial reporting.

-Time Period and Revenue Recognition
+The Time Period and Revenue Recognition Principles

 The time period principle allows you to break down your company's financial life into specific, regular intervals, like months, quarters, or years.
 This is how you can generate reports that show performance over a set period.
 Working hand-in-hand with this is the crucial revenue recognition principle.
 This principle dictates that you record revenue when it is earned, regardless of when the customer pays you.
 For a high-volume business, getting this right is essential for compliance and accurate reporting, forming the basis of standards like ASC 606.
 It ensures your income statement reflects your actual business activity for the period.

-Matching and Full Disclosure
+The Matching and Full Disclosure Principles

 The matching principle is all about creating an accurate picture of profitability.
 It requires you to record expenses in the same period as the revenue they helped generate.
 For example, the cost of the inventory you sold this month should be recorded as an expense this month, not when you initially purchased it.
 At the same time, the full disclosure principle mandates that your financial statements include all information necessary for an outsider to make an informed decision.
 This doesn't mean burying them in data, but rather providing clear, relevant notes and explanations that give context to the numbers.

-Cost Principle and Materiality
+The Cost and Materiality Principles

 The cost principle keeps your financial reporting grounded and objective.
 It states that you should record an asset on your balance sheet at its original purchase price, not its current market value.
 This historical cost is a verifiable number, which prevents subjective valuations from muddying your financial statements.
 Meanwhile, the materiality principle acts as a common-sense filter.
 It says that you only need to strictly follow GAAP for items that are significant enough to influence a decision.
 A $10 rounding error in a multi-million dollar company is immaterial, while a $100,000 error certainly is.
 This focuses your efforts on what truly matters.

-Conservatism and Economic Entity
+The Conservatism and Economic Entity Principles

 The conservatism principle provides a guideline for handling uncertainty: when you have two acceptable options, choose the one that results in a less favorable, or more cautious, outcome.
 This means you should be quicker to recognize losses than gains, which helps prevent the overstatement of assets and income.
 Finally, the economic entity assumption is a fundamental rule that your business's financial activities must be kept completely separate from those of its owners or any other business.
 This creates a clear boundary, ensuring the company's performance is judged on its own merits and its accounting records are clean and accountable.